GrandOrgue/GoOdf/README.md

 git clone https://github.com/GrandOrgue/GoOdf.git
 ```

-The build process on Linux is simple.
+The build process on Linux and Mac is simple.
 In the GoOdf base directory, just create and cd into a separate build directory

 ```
 mkdir build